mplavsa/GuessNumberGame/README.md

 # GuessNumberGame
-Guess number between 1 and 100.
+Guess a number between the 1 and 100.